bypell/fnaf-2-godot/README.md

 - Mask

 ## Planned features
-- Making better use of composition instead of inheritance for the animatronics (potentially with nodes or custom resources)
+- Making better use of composition instead of inheritance for the animatronics
 - Security door(s) (because my older fnaf 1 example project is outdated)
 - More documentation/comments
 - Better structure/cleaner code